Anaswhitefort/anas/content/posts/2022-10-27-rive-react-optimizations/index.md

 ## What is Rive?

 Rive is a modern tool for creating well-performing interactive animations that you can run anywhere.
 It is simple to use, works great with vector graphics, has a nice developer toolkit and many powerful features like state machine and mesh deformation.
-At [Pixel Point](https://pixelpoint.io/), we often use it for building stunning marketing websites, including our own one.
+At [Anas Abdul Azeez](https://pixelpoint.io/), we often use it for building stunning marketing websites, including our own one.

 See a lot of fascinating examples in [Rive community library](https://rive.app/community/).